• Skip to primary navigation

 Understanding Washing Machine Motor Wiring

-Before we learn how to make a customized timer controlled washing machine unit, it would be important to learn the basic diagram of a 3 wire washing machine motor.
+Before I have explained how to make a customized timer controlled washing machine unit, it would be important to learn the basic diagram of a 3 wire washing machine motor.

 As shown in the below diagram, a washing machine motor typically has a couple of identical sets of winding.
 Unlike fan motor, the two winding are identical in terms of wire thickness and number of turns.